phoenixhaleofficial/phoenixhaleofficial/README.md

 # 💫 About Me:
- Hello, my name is Marc Werthammer, also known online as Phoenix Mark Hale.
+ Hey, my name is Phoenix Mark Hale.
 I'm a hobbyist web developer and founder of the alternative rock band Monochrome Resonance.
 <br>
 I'm a contributor to [Linutil by Chris Titus](https://github.com/ChrisTitusTech/linutil).